 Please read the white paper for more performance tips with more details.
 You can download the full white paper from here.

-VMware recently released a
+VMware recently released a white paper on

 performance and best practices for vCenter Server in VMware vSphere 4.1.
 This

 paper addresses four common areas of concerns regarding vCenter Server

 - Performance improvements in vSphere 4.1 compared to vSphere 4.0

 - vCenter Server sizing guidelines and software requirements